tayyabaifzal/Portfolio-Tayyaba/README.md

 ## features
 Resposive Nav bar to allow easy access to all sections of the webpage.

 ![Alt text](assets/images/Screenshot (290).png)

-Detailed about me pge to get to knoe me better.
+Detailed about me page to get to know me better.

 ![Alt text](assets/images/Screenshot (291).png)

 Work section include all my projects along with the coding skills and languages used.

 ![Alt text](assets/images/Screenshot (292).png)

 A contact section with all the ontact information.

 ![Alt text](assets/images/Screenshot (294).png)